ycbencheng/candidate-test/README.md

 To get started please fork this project and carefully read the following instructions.

 Commit all of the code to your fork of this project.
+Turn your project into private and share the access with the interviewer(s).
 If you screen record yourself working through the code challenge you'll get *(Extra Credit)*

 ## User Personas
 The project will have multiple roles that interact with each other.